grammyjs/website/site/docs/plugins/emoji.md

 ## Why should I use this?

 Why not?
-People use emojis in their code all the time to better illustrate the message they're willing to pass or to organize things.
+People use emojis in their code all the time to better illustrate the message they’re willing to pass or to organize things.
 But you lose your focus everytime you need a new emoji, see:

 1. You stop coding to search for a specific emoji.
 2. You go to a Telegram chat and spent ~6 seconds (to not say more) searching for the emoji you want.
 3. You copy-paste them into your code and get back coding, but with lost focus.

-With this plugin, you just don't stop coding as also you don't lose your focus.
-There is also bad-frickin'-laggy systems and/or editors that doesn't like and don't show emojis, so you end up pasting a white square, like this sad-little-squary message `I'm so happy □`.
+With this plugin, you just don’t stop coding as also you don’t lose your focus.
+There is also bad-frickin’-laggy systems and/or editors that doesn’t like and don’t show emojis, so you end up pasting a white square, like this sad-little-squary message `I'm so happy □`.

 This plugin aim to solve these issues, handling for you the hard task of parsing emojis in all systems and letting you only search for them in a easy way (autocomplete is available).
 Now, the above steps can be reduced to this one: